SachsA/Lemin/README.md

 example => ./lem_in < bonus/tests/test1

 ====== BONUS ======
 I strongly recommand you to use it with the graphic bonus in CSFML !
-With that you can see the ants (white dots), move between the rooms, the rooms are green when they are empty, red when they are full (1 ant in it) and just the last room is blue so that you can see where is it.
+With that, you can see the ants (white dots), move between the rooms, the rooms are green when they are empty, red when they are full (1 ant in it) and just the last room is blue so that you can see where it is.

 (first you have to 'make' in the directory 'bonus')